• Skip to primary navigation

 My only recommendation is to use high-quality pasta for the best result.

-Whenever possible, go for bronze-cut pasta made in Italy (Gragnano pasta is my favourite), which is slightly coarser than usual commercial pasta.
+Whenever possible, go for bronze-cut pasta made in Italy (Gragnano pasta is my favorite), which is slightly coarser than usual commercial pasta.

 Its unique texture makes it the best vehicle for a great sauce.